Asymptotic arbitrage in the Heston model: Introduction

 \section{Introduction}

 The concept of arbitrage is the cornerstone of modern mathematical finance, and several versions of the so-called fundamental theorem of asset pricing have been proved over the past two decades, see for instance~\cite{Del} for an overview.
 A version of it essentially states that absence of arbitrage is equivalent to the existence of an equivalent martingale measure under which discounted asset prices are true martingales.
 This then allows the use of `martingale models' (either continuous or with jumps) as underlying dynamics for option pricing.
-In practice, should short-term arbitrages arise---due to some market discrepancies---they are immediately exploited by traders, and market liquidity therefore acts as an equilibrium agent, to prevent them occurring significantly.
+In practice, should short-term arbitrages arise---due to some market discrepancies---they are immediately exploited by traders, and market liquidity therefore acts as an equilibrium agent, to prevent them from occurring significantly.
 It can be argued, however, that one may generate long-term riskless profit, when the time horizon tends to infinity.
-This turns out to hold in most models used in practice.
-The existence and nature of such infinite horizon asymptotic arbitrage opportunities have been studied in a handful of papers, for example~\cite{Du,Ire,Rok}.
+This turns out to be the case in most models used in practice, and the existence and nature of such infinite horizon asymptotic arbitrage opportunities have been studied in~\cite{Du,Ire,Rok}.